Strain-tunable metamagnetic critical endpoint in Mott insulating rare-earth titanates

-A straightforward minimization of Eq.~\eqref{eq:F_cubic} shows that the nature of the multi-critical point depends on the parameter $\gamma\equiv\gamma_{1}+\mathrm{min}\left(\gamma_{2},0\right)$, being either a bicritical point (BCP) for $\gamma>1$ or a tetracritical point (TCP) for $\gamma<1$~\cite{Liu1973,Aharony2003}.
+A straightforward minimization of Eq.~\eqref{eq:F_cubic} shows that the nature of the multicritical point depends on the parameter $\gamma\equiv\gamma_{1}+\mathrm{min}\left(\gamma_{2},0\right)$, being either a bicritical point (BCP) for $\gamma>1$ or a tetracritical point (TCP) for $\gamma<1$~\cite{Liu1973,Aharony2003}.
 In the former case, shown in Fig.~\ref{fig:phd}(a), the AFM and FM phases are separated by a single first-order transition (dashed line).
-In the latter, displayed in Fig.~\ref{fig:phd}(b), there is an intermediate AFM+FM coexistence phase, separated from the pure AFM and FM phases by two second-order transitions (solid lines).
+In the latter, displayed in Fig.~\ref{fig:phd}(b), there is an intermediate AFM + FM coexistence phase, separated from the pure AFM and FM phases by two second-order transitions (solid lines).

-We proceed by first turning on the spin-orbit coupling while keeping the octahedra un-rotated.
+We proceed by first turning on the spin-orbit coupling while keeping the octahedra unrotated.
 Now, $\bm{m}$ and $\bm{n}$ must transform according to the magnetic irreducible representations (irreps) associated with the cubic $Pm\bar{3}m$ space group.
-The FM and G-type AFM order parameters can still be parametrized by three-component vectors, as they transform according to the three-dimensional irreps $m\Gamma_{4}^{+}$ and $mR_{5}^{-}$ , respectively.
-On the other hand, in the case of C-type and A-type orders, the AFM order parameter splits in a one-dimensional little-group irrep ($mM_{2}^{+}$ and $mX_{1}^{-}$, respectively) plus a two-dimensional little-group irrep ($mM_{5}^{+}$ and $mX_{5}^{-}$, respectively) depending on whether the magnetization is parallel or perpendicular to the wave vectors $M$ and $X$, respectively.
-Note that the stars of $M$ and $X$ each have three wave vectors, such that the dimensionality of the space group irreps are three times that of these little group irreps (details in the Supplementary Material (SM)~\cite{supp}).
+The FM and G-type AFM order parameters can still be parametrized by three-component vectors, as they transform according to the three-dimensional (3D) irreps $m\Gamma_{4}^{+}$ and $mR_{5}^{-}$ , respectively.
+On the other hand, in the case of C- and A-type orders, the AFM order parameter splits in a one-dimensional (1D) little-group irrep ($mM_{2}^{+}$ and $mX_{1}^{-}$, respectively) plus a two-dimensional (2D) little-group irrep ($mM_{5}^{+}$ and $mX_{5}^{-}$, respectively) depending on whether the magnetization is parallel or perpendicular to the wave vectors $M$ and $X$, respectively.